gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.08.19

+Known Issues
+- (All) movement sucks today with analog stick
+- (Progression) New machines spawn on top of each other
+- (Lobby) Seed changer disabled for now
+- (UI) some screens are gonna be ugly for a while

+impact
+- we finally got a release build check it out on itch
+    - add link to itch.io in main menu
+- we now have cards at the top to show what drinks to make (only shows person at the front of the reg)

+bug fixes
+- Finally fixed this one: (UI) The first option in a dropdown isnt selectable
+- update trashcan model render location
+- dont allow simple syrup to get deleted by toilet
+- turn off place collision checking for now until its fixed
+- clear pathing cache when picking up furniture
+- Create all directories needed to store the save file
+- spawn simple syup when needed for progression

+better eng
+- New UI library
+- Move theme loading to json config file
+- remove heldby and migrate to entitytype
+- add util function to check if an ingredient is enabled

 ### alpha_0.23.08.14

 Known Issues